-5. Get package orarun9i.rpm and install it.
+4. Get package orarun.rpm and install it.
 You can use any web browser to download it, or you can also use the command below if you have wget installed (ignore the line break in the URL, the paper this is printed on is just not wide enough!).

-6. Optional, since the defaults are okay for the installation process and for running a demo database): Check and edit file /etc/rc.config.d/oracle.rc.config
+5. Optional, since the defaults are okay for the installation process and for running a demo database): Check and edit file /etc/sysconfig/oracle